isomerpages/sp-dndas/index.md

 sections:
   - hero:
       title: Purchase Your Tickets
       subtitle: Get your tickets while they last!
+Text please text more, lorem ipsum, get te tickets while it lasts and hot and famous and popula!
       background: /images/hero-banner.png
       variant: floating
       size: md